stvbyr/ddd-symfony-vue-todo-docker/README.md

 Before I can analyse anything I need some fundamentals that I can build on.
 These are just my understandings of DDD, Bounded Context, etc. I may be wrong here as this is my first sort of project where I use DDD.
 If you have any suggestions I would be happy if you let me know.
 I think it's important to clarify what each of the concepts mean to me as there is a lot of discussion around different terms and what they mean and how to interpret them.

 It's funny/ironical: DDD says that your domain and business case is what matters most.
 Which implies that the same thing has different meaning in different contexts (User vs Customer for example).
 Or in DDD-words, we use ubiquitous language in different contexts.
 But then we try to describe DDD with terminology like "bounded context" that was meant to have the same meaning for everyone.
 But actually they mean different things to different people.
 This confused me a lot.
 Still does.
-But that just as a little side note.
+At least it seems like that.

 Here is how define the terminology:
 * __Domain__: the combined knowledge about a business or use case.
 Most of the time there is a domain expert that knows the ins and outs of domain, their rules etc.
 * __Subdomain/Bounded Context__: a clearly separated boundary between business concerns.
 Each of these contexts define their own rules.
-This means that the same things (a person) means different things in different contexts.
+This means that the same things means different things in different contexts.
 For the sales apartment the person is just someone with payment information (address, credit card info) but for the marketing apartment it is actually important to know who the person is (age, interests, etc.).
 * __Ubiquitous language__: Based on the context we have to decide how concepts are named.
 In the sales context the person might be called account while in the marketing context they might be called audience or target.
 * __Value Object__: A dumb object without any logic that just holds data
-* Entities: Objects that have unique ID.
+* __Entities__: Objects that have unique ID.
 Entities do not know about any database.
 Their properties can be made up of primitives, Value Objects or other Entities.
 * __Aggregates__: Compounds of objects that represent a concept of the domain
 * __Aggregate root__: The entry point into the aggregate.
-It is the thing(s) that context is concerned about.
+It is the thing(s) that the context is concerned about.
 Will most of the time be an entity.
 * __Invariants__: The specification or business rules that apply to the domain

 I have to admit that I didn't read "the book" yet and I all I know stems from articles and YouTube.
 But I will probably read it soon.

 #### Backend as single source of truth

 The whole project consists of the backend (symfony) and a frontend (vue).
 This analysis will just focus on the backend for now.
 The backend is where the core domain logic lies.
 This backend will be accessible through an API.
 This is were the boundary between the backend and everything else is.
 I can't control what the API consumer will do with my API.
-It could be that they just read from it or just write to or both.
+It could be that they just read from it or just write to it or both.
 In this case I am the consumer myself but that shouldn't be a factor for designing this backend.

 #### Layered architecture